Updated: Dec 13, 2020

-Recently, I ran across an assertion that has stuck firmly in my mind since, even as I have forgotten its source.
+Recently, I read an assertion that stuck firmly in my mind.
+I have forgotten its source.
 I apologize for not being able to cite its author.
 If anyone can source it, please let me know.
 Here it is:

 "Many Christians pray for an experience rather than just to be with God."

 I might assert:

 "Many meditators pursue an experience rather than just to BE."

 I admit to doing exactly that briefly, early in my meditative practice.
 However, looking back to my initial realization, I forcibly awakened to an urgent need to center myself, re-establish equilibrium, find and embrace stillness: To meditate was a much more practical and useful act than seeking some spiritual epiphany.

 Without explaining too much, I took up meditating in my 26th year when I perceived my life had fallen apart—at least the life that I'd perceived I'd planned and was due.
 I hung off the proverbial high, sheer cliff by my emotional fingernails.
 In the sense of an old Zen story, I couldn't climb to safety, and I couldn't let go.
 I could do naught but vibrate with uncontrollable neurotic energy and lay balled up on my small apartment floor, which I would vacate at the end of the month.

 The cliff's edge was the possibility of complete emotional disintegration.
 I manifested a mighty exhausting fear; fear at failure, fear of the present, fear of not just an unknown future, but NO future!
 Looking back, I know now it was the irrationality of an inexperienced overwrought young man, destined to live at least 48 more years (so far).
 However, feeling deeply back into those experiences, it was all indeed enormously overwhelming, physically damaging, and psychologically dangerous.